iTwin/itwinjs-core/core/rpc/common/README.md

-# @itwin/core-common
+# @itwin/core-rpc-common

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.
 See LICENSE.md for license terms and full copyright notice.

 ## Description

-The __@itwin/core-common__ package contains classes for working with iModels that can be used in both the frontend and backend.
+The __@itwin/core-rpc-common__ package contains classes that support RPC communication between frontend and backend.

 ## Documentation